The monthly salary of European Commission President Ursula von der Leyen is around 26971 EUR or 323652 EUR per year.

 President of the European Commission is one of the most powerful jobs in the world.
 It is currently held by Ursula von der Leyen, a German politician and former Minister of Defense.
 She is also the first woman to have this position.
 Previously this position was held by Jean-Claude Juncker.
 But how much does the European Commission President make?
 And what are other perks of the job?
 Below is an overview of what public sources reveal.

-For Commission President Ursula von der Leyen this comes to a total of 335,000 EUR or 364,000 USD per year.
-As a comparison, Donald Trump, the President of the United States, has a nominal yearly salary of 368,000 EUR or 400,000 USD.
-The Chancellor of Germany Angela Merkell is reported to have an annual salary of EUR 242,000 or 262,600 USD.
+For Commission President Ursula von der Leyen this comes to a total of 323652 EUR or 342461 USD per year.
+As a comparison, the President of the United States, has a nominal yearly salary of 368,000 EUR or 400,000 USD.
+The Chancellor of Germany is reported to have an annual salary of EUR 242,000 or 262,600 USD.

 For information, the salaries of European Commissioners are set at 112.5% of the top European Commission official, while the Vice-President gets 125% and the High Representative – 130%.

-The Commission President is entitled to a representation allowance of 1 418 EUR per month.
+The Commission President is entitled to the peculiarly named entertainment allowance of 1 418 EUR per month.
 This allowance is 911 EUR for the Vice Presidents and 608 EUR for regular Commissioners.